rdmueller/rdmueller.github.io/_posts/2020-05-01-build-your-own-webcam.md

 For me, the main question now is, if there is a PC software / driver which is capable to use boath - the smartphone and the raspberry - as a webcam.

+When your Raspberry is set up and ready to go, you will finde more ideas to play around with it inn the [official camra guide](https://magpi.raspberrypi.org/books/camera-guide) - great ressource!

 Stay tuned because I will sonn write about my experience...